You are here

 - Professor Robyn Langham is the Head of the School of Rural Health at Monash University.
 As a practising nephrologist and general physician, she has a broad understanding of the effects of most medicines in the clinical setting.
 Her expertise in renal disease, transplantation, immunology, endocrinology and cardiovascular disease has been developed over twenty years of public hospital nephrology practice, the majority as head of a busy metropolitan renal unit in Melbourne.
 Professor Langham also has extensive experience in the biotech industry, particularly drug development, pharmacokinetics and drug manufacture.
 Professor Langham provides expertise in the field of renal disease.

-- Dr Liang Joo Leow is a medical and surgical dermatologist at St Vincent's Private Hospital, Sydney; and is a Conjoint Senior Lecturer at the University of New South Wales.
-He is a fellow of the American College of Mohs Surgery and holds a Master of Public Health and Tropical Medicine.
-Dr Leow is a recognised expert on laser technology, cosmetic procedures and skincare.
-With an active interest in clinical governance, he serves on various hospital committees; including St Vincent's Health Australia's peak medical council.
+- Dr Liang Joo Leow is a Conjoint Senior Lecturer at the Department of Clinical Pharmacology and Toxicology, St Vincent's Hospital, Sydney; and at the University of New South Wales.
+He is a fellow of the Australasian College of Dermatologists and the American College of Mohs Surgery, and a Graduate of the Australian Institute of Company Directors.
+He holds a Master of Public Health and Tropical Medicine, and with an active interest in clinical governance, serves on company boards and committees in the health sector.
 Dr Leow provides expertise in the field of dermatology.

 - Ms Alison Marcus has been actively involved in representing health consumers' interests since 2003, and was a member of the Advisory Committee on the Safety of Medicines.
 She is involved in community organisations in Adelaide and is interested in fostering opportunities for consumers and carers to improve health literacy, and ensuring that information is credible and readily available.
 She is a registered Nurse who has worked in metropolitan, regional and remote health services in the public and private sectors, and in a range of community health and tertiary specialty clinical areas.
 Ms Marcus provides expertise in the field of consumer health issues.